The existence of the glass ceiling is maintained by the myths that surround it. Here are five myths about the glass ceiling revoked.

 The traditional role division between men and women is for many still present in mind.
 While men and women are equally ambitious, have the same skill set and are in the same family situation, it is still often the men who grow their career faster than women.
 However, the job market is evolving thereby entering a changing climate:

-Gender Diversity to get ahead of the competition: The differences coined by the term 'gender diversity' can lead to innovation, better insights and, according to several reports by McKinsey and Catalyst, also to better financial results.
+Gender Diversity to get ahead of the competition: The differences coined by the term 'gender diversity' can lead to innovation, better insights and, according to a report by Catalyst, also to better financial results.
 In today’s competitive market it’s more important than ever to take this into account.

 Impending exit of the baby boomer generation: Many baby boomers (born between 1946 and 1964) have already left the job market, and this also affects senior management positions which creates new opportunities for female talent.